Anjok07/ultimatevocalremovergui/README.md

     - **4band_44100**
         - **MGM-v5-4Band-44100-BETA1.pth** - This model does very well on lower-mid range frequencies.
 Frequency cut-off is 20000 Hz.
 Must be used with **4band_44100.json** file!
         - **MGM-v5-4Band-44100-BETA2.pth** - This model does very well on lower-mid range frequencies.
 Frequency cut-off is 20000 Hz.
 Must be used with **4band_44100.json** file!
+        - **HighPrecison_4band_1.pth** - This is a higher performance model uses a different architecture.
+Frequency cut-off is 20000 Hz.
+Must be used with **4band_44100.json** file!
+Please include '-n 123821KB' within the inference command to run this model!
+        - **HighPrecison_4band_2.pth** - This is a higher performance model uses a different architecture.
+Frequency cut-off is 20000 Hz.
+Must be used with **4band_44100.json** file!
+Please include '-n 123821KB' within the inference command to run this model!
+        - **NewLayer_4band_1.pth** - This model uses a different architecture.
+Frequency cut-off is 20000 Hz.
+Must be used with **4band_44100.json** file!
+Please include '-n 129605KB' within the inference command to run this model!
+        - **NewLayer_4band_2.pth** - This model uses a different architecture.
+Frequency cut-off is 20000 Hz.
+Must be used with **4band_44100.json** file!
+Please include '-n 129605KB' within the inference command to run this model!
+        - **NewLayer_4band_3.pth** - This model uses a different architecture.
+Frequency cut-off is 20000 Hz.
+Must be used with **4band_44100.json** file!
+Please include '-n 129605KB' within the inference command to run this model!
+    - **2band_44100_lofi**
+        - **LOFI_2band-1_33966KB.pth** - This model uses a different architecture.
+Frequency cut-off is 14000 Hz.
+Must be used with **2band_44100_lofi.json** file!
+Please include '-n 33966KB' within the inference command to run this model!
+        - **LOFI_2band-2_33966KB.pth** - This model uses a different architecture.
+Frequency cut-off is 14000 Hz.
+Must be used with **2band_44100_lofi.json** file!
+Please include '-n 33966KB' within the inference command to run this model!

 ### Inference Command Structure